spring-attic/spring-net-rest/readme.txt

 Dependencies are those other than on the .NET BCL.

 	* "Spring.Rest" for all supported Framework versions
+	* Dependencies: Common.Logging for .NET 2.0, 3.5 and 4.0

+	* "Spring.Http.Converters.NJson" for all supported Framework versions
+	* Dependencies: Newtonsoft.Json

 	* "Spring.Http.Converters.Xml.Linq" for Silverlight
 	* "Spring.Http.Converters.Feed" for Silverlight

-	* Dependencies: Common.Logging for .NET 2.0, 3.5 and 4.0
+Debug build is done using /DEBUG:full and release build using /DEBUG:pdbonly flags.

 6. WHERE TO START?